Yesterday I spoke to the R.U.M group – Retired and under-employed men and what fun we had!

-Yesterday I was speaking to the R.U.M group – Retired and under-employed men and what fun we had!
-My lunch-and-learn was titled, “80 is the New 70.”
-I wish I could say that my generation is following in their footsteps but sadly we are not.
-40 is definitely NOT the new 30!
+My topic was titled 80 is the New 70.
+I wish I could say that my generation is following their footsteps, but sadly we are not.
+40 is NOT the new 30!

 So what is going on with us 40-somethings?
-My clients tell me they ‘feel ancient’ and ‘older than their years.’
+My clients tell me they feel ancient, and they worry about feeling older than their years.
 Today’s 40-somethings are aging badly!

 Related: How to Fix a Sway Back

-When our ability to breathe is impaired and the amount of oxygen to our lungs decreases we set ourselves us for problems:
+When our ability to breathe is impaired and the amount of oxygen to our lungs decreases, we invite health problems:

-If you can’t do anything immediately about the numbers of hours that you sit, you can learn to become an active sitter.
+If you can’t do anything immediately about the number of hours you sit, you can become an active sitter.

-My wiggleosophy is all about active sitting, which involves learning to put a wiggle in your sit – it really is quite fun!
-Watch how children sit and learn to emulate them.
-Kids fidget, wiggle and stir because they innately know that motion is lotion!
-Try these two desk wiggles now:
+My wiggleosophy is all about active sitting, which involves learning to put a wiggle in your sit – it is quite fun!

 Fit or Flop?

-What secret movement tricks do you use to keep your body alert and active?
-Please share, I’d love to try them!
+What secret movement tricks do you use to keep your body alert and active during your workday?